jewettaij/lammps_mca_examples/README.md

-lammps_mca_examples
+Molecular Cellular Automata Examples for LAMMPS
 ===========

-## Molecular Cellular Automata Examples for LAMMPS

 The simulation of complex chains of chemical reactions that make life possible cannot be run with traditional molecular dynamics software.